studio-b12/goat/docs/book/src/goatfile/requests/method-and-url.md

 The request header defines the method and URL for a request and is the only mandatory element to define a request.

-The method can be any upcase string.
+The method can be any uppercase string.

-The URL can be either defined as an unquoted string literal or as a quoted string if spaces are required in the URL.
-Values in the URL can also be substituted.
+The URL can either be defined as an unquoted string literal or as a quoted string if spaces are required in the URL.
+Template substitution is supported.

 ✅ Valid
 ```